H0rs3man/7Vision-Rank-Select-Tool/README.md

 2) Data Dashboard contained the interactive user interface.
 To access the dashboard, first run the Illustration_dataframe.ipynb, then run main.py

-3) To get a better sense of what we did, there is a slide with introduction.
+3) To get a better sense of what we did, there is a slide as introduction.